twinfree/CS766-Final_Project/README.md

 --

-Code can be found in matlab/ - see matlab/README for running procedure
+Code can be found in the MATLAB folder

-Result images are in images/
+Videos showing segmentation and tracking results can be found in the Results folder

+Presentations, the project proposal, and the midterm update can be found in the Presentations_Updates folder

 Link to MATCH Dataset https://drive.google.com/drive/folders/1Pv9dusbPRgytFiyxII02gtJTWZrMAKWh